Overhead Press vs Military Press vs Push Press | What's Best?

 Slowly lower the weight back down onto your collar bone before repeating your next repetition

-The overhead press is a great exercise that builds functional strength throughout the upper back to improve stability and avoid injury.
+The overhead press is also a great exercise for building functional strength throughout the upper back to improve stability and avoid injury.
 Unlike the push press, the overhead or military press variation can be done either in a seated or standing position.

 Seated overhead press variations are beneficial for beginner lifters to stabilize the shoulders while pushing the weight overhead.
 Though this variation removes any lower body muscle activation, it prepares the shoulders to advance to more technical exercises.
 This exercise is recommended to help build upper body strength before progressing to the standing overhead press or push press.